 From the side project of NEW ORDER’s Gillian Gilbert and Stephen Morris, ‘Selfish’ was another exquisite Stephen Hague production with its rich synthetic strings and lively but unobtrusive machine driven rhythms.
 Gilbert’s resigned vocal about “someone I hate” added to the inherent melancholy.
 Meanwhile the simulated acoustic guitar solo could easily have been represented by some Hooky bass had this number been a NEW ORDER recording, such was its melodic but understated quality.
-It also showed how Gilbert and Morris have often been overlooked in NEW ORDER.

 Available on the album ‘And You’ via LTM Records

 Imagine MARC ALMOND impersonating ANTHONY NEWLEY with a Gallic twist?
 Like some obscure monochromatic Nouvelle Vague movie theme, the esoteric nature of ‘To The End’ needed a lusher orchestrated treatment than for BLUR’s usual mockney Britpop, so Hague was recruited to produce it.
 Given added authenticity by Laetitia Sadier from STEREOLAB’s sanguine “Jusqu’a la fin – En plein soleil” and Hague’s accordion playing, ‘To The End’ was popular with many casual listeners.

 Available on the album ‘The Best Of’ via Food Records

 DUBSTAR Stars (1995)